 - Hard compound (80–90 Shore A)

-- Excellent heat conductivity in the housing
+- Good heat conductivity in the housing to remove friction-generated heat

 - Continuous duty only at low pressure (<3.5 MPa)